 You start by placing the ribs on a parchment-lined rimmed baking sheet.
 Spray them with oil and sprinkle them with spices.
 Bake them for one hour in a 250°F oven.

-If the slab of ribs you purchase comes already separated into individual ribs, as shown in the video, they will cook more quickly, so you can bake them for a total of just four hours instead of five.
+- If the slab of ribs you purchase comes already separated into individual ribs, they will cook more quickly, so you can bake them for a total of just four hours instead of five.

 Recipe FAQs

-These ribs are tough and should be cooked low and slow.
-When cooked properly, they become tender, succulent, and very flavorful.
+No. These ribs are tough and should be cooked low and slow.
+When cooked properly, they become tender, succulent, and flavorful.
 The fatty meat falls off the bones.

-Even though this recipe takes a few hours, it's an easy recipe, perfect for when you're home anyway, and can baste the ribs once in a while.
+Even though this recipe takes a few hours, it's an easy, hands-off recipe, perfect for when you're home anyway and can baste the ribs once in a while.

 Serving Suggestions

-Traditional sides served with ribs are often starchy.
-But I like to serve these rich, meaty ribs with vegetables to balance them out.
+I like to serve these rich, meaty ribs with vegetables or salads to balance out their richness.
 So I often serve them with one of the following sides:

 Storing Leftovers